 To verify that the selected non-administrative user has control over the OU, you will have to logon as that user and attempt to add a user to the Organizational Unit.
 Because regular users do not have the link to Administrative Tools in their Start menu enabled, you will access Administrative Tools through Control Panel.

-On the Windows XP workstation:
+On the Windows 10 workstation:

 Click Start->Log off to logout then login as the user that controls the Organizational Unit.